 “No. Not all of us went to Ivies,” he said, his tone one of pure bitterness, though he was ostensibly being sarcastic.
 Again and again over the course of the trip, Ray would boast about his intelligence, that he was a true polyglot.

 We were walking toward the club’s whiskey cellar.
 The interior of it was light brown brick, covered in memorabilia celebrating those who had drunk there and what they had drunk.
 One of the tables in the room was taken up by a group of Brits, men and women stammering and stumbling, yelling about soccer and life in Hong Kong.
 The statements were aggressive, often bordering on offensive without ever crossing the line.
 Marv ordered us whiskey and more wine, and we drank until the liquids became jet-lag, each sip driving us further into an exhaustion that consumed our bodies, each scotch adding a pound of dead weight to be carried.
 At some point, I returned to the hotel.
 Ray didn’t; he was going to Kowloon in search of late night noodles and a massage.
 I was never able to confirm if the best massage parlors were in Kowloon, or if there was something weirder and darker going on.
-Ray said he never paid for sex, insisting without accusation or provocation, bringing it up whenever he said he was going out.
+Ray said he never paid for sex, insisting without accusation or provocation.

 I learned about wine and Ray as a way to stop daydreaming about death.
 A melodramatic summary, though not wholly inaccurate.
 It was the summer of 2015, and I was interning at a small investment bank in Atlanta.
 I was miserable, sitting in a windowless room for nine hours a day, designing PowerPoints, crafting spreadsheets, or most often, doing nothing.
 So each Sunday I met with the owner of a local wine store to learn about French wine.
 She would assign me a region, and I would spend the week reading up on it.
 Now, instead of watching grown men make six figures because they knew arithmetic, I would read about soil types and altitude’s effects on grapes.
 I began to wonder if winemaking was the path for me.
 The cyclical work schedule and propinquity to nature enticed me.
 The prospect of not having to hear co-workers brag about the expected size of their bonuses, multiplying their wildest fantasies in their heads until all bearing to reality was lost, did as well.